The Pupil Premium Grant

 It is a really good idea to claim free school meals, even if your child would prefer not to have them.
 This is because your child's name would then be registered and we can contact you with regard to other entitlements or schemes as they become available.
 We can only inform you of new schemes and grants if your child is registered as eligible for free school meals, so please have a chat with one of our friendly office staff in confidence if you receive any of the benefits listed.

-The Government introduced the Pupil Premium in April 2011, as a way to address the current underlying inequalities between children eligible for free school meals (FSM) and non-FSM children, by ensuring that funding reaches the pupils who need it most.
+The Government introduced the Pupil Premium as a way to address the current underlying inequalities between children eligible for free school meals (FSM) and non-FSM children, by ensuring that funding reaches the pupils who need it most.
 The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for FSM and children who have been looked after continuously for more than six months.

 The Government decided that it is up to schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.